abudaan/bigdator3/README.md

 ### Installation and running the project

-You need to have git, nodejs and npm or yarn installed on your computer.
+You need to have git, nodejs and yarn (or npm) installed on your computer.

 - clone the repository
 - `yarn install` (or `npm install`)
 - `yarn start` (or `npm start`)

 The `yarn start` command will build the necessary js and css files and start a server on `http://localhost:5003`.
-If you don't want to go through all the hassle of installing here is a [live example](http://app3.bigdator.nl).
+If you don't want to go through all the hassle of installing, here is the [live version](http://app3.bigdator.nl).